PatternsTechGit/PT_Logging_ExceptionHandlingMiddleware/README.md

 ```

-## Step 4: Expose and register middleware
+## Step 4: Expose And Register Middleware

 Now we need to expose middleware as extension method so that it can be injected in asp.net core pipeline in `program.cs`.
 Create new **static** class `CustomMiddlewaresExtensions.cs` and use following code in it and class would look like this